TASAR: Transfer-based Attack on Skeletal Action Recognition: Methodology

 \end{small}

-where $\Tilde{\mathbf{x}}$ is the adversarial example and $\epsilon$ is the perturbation budget. $\|\cdot\|_{p}$ is the $l_p$ norm distance.
+where $\epsilon$ is the perturbation budget. $\|\cdot\|_{p}$ is the $l_p$ norm distance.
 The procedure of transfer-based attack is firstly crafting the adversarial example $\Tilde{\mathbf{x}}$ by attacking the surrogate model, then transferring $\Tilde{\mathbf{x}}$ to attack the unseen target model.
-In \cref{eq:1}, since the transferable adversarial examples are optimized against one surrogate model, the adversarial transferability heavily relies on the surrogate model learning a classification boundary similar to that of the unknown target model.
-While possible for image classification, it proves unrealistic for S-HAR~\cite{BEAT,nobox}.
+In \Cref{eq:1}, since the transferable adversarial examples are optimized against one surrogate model, the adversarial transferability heavily relies on the surrogate model learning a classification boundary similar to that of the unknown target model.
+While possible for image classification, it proves unrealistic for S-HAR~\citep{BEAT,nobox}.